devoxa/flocky/README.md

 <!-- Description -->
 <h4 align="center">
-  A TypeScript and JavaScript utility library with ... at the core.
+  A TypeScript and JavaScript utility library with clarity and efficiency at the core.
 </h4>

 <!-- Badges -->